AaronLaw/my-setting/Raspberry Pi setup notes.md

     echo 'alias py="/opt/python3.3/bin/python3.3"' >> .bashrc

-Or, my simple solution is the use of "altinstall", accroding to the 3.4 README:
+Or, my simple solution is the use of `altinstall`, accroding to the 3.4 README:

     cd Python-3.3.0
     ./configure
     make && sudo make altinstall

-(It takes about 30 mins.
+(It takes about 15 mins.
 Hogging 100% CUP.)

 Test if it worked:

     python3.4

 I've tested both the methods above.
 I prefer the 1st one.
-No messy in /usr/local.
+No messy in `/usr/local`.

 #### Escape
 Update: